YahooArchive/ctv-ttml/README.md

 ------------------------------------------------------------------------------------------------------------------------
 Adjusting the renderer (software/hardware)
 ------------------------------------------------------------------------------------------------------------------------
-Some vendors may provide support for hardware parsing/rendering.
-As an author you don't have to do anything to take advantage of this.
+Some device partners may provide support for hardware parsing/rendering.
+As an app developer you don't have to do anything to take advantage of this.
 In the CC module we perform the required detection and will automatically switch to the hardware when it is available.

-This will not change the UI that the end user interacts with to enable/disable captions via the button provided in the mediaplayers transport control.
+This will not change the UI that the end user interacts with to enable/disable captions via the button provided in the mediaplayer's transport control.

-If the CC module detects that it is being used in our ADK it will force the use of the software parser/renderer to allow you to see if your implementation is working correctly.
+If the CC module detects that it is being used in the Yahoo Connected TV Simulator it will force the use of the software parser/renderer to allow you to see if your implementation is working correctly.

 If you want to force the use of the software parser/renderer, regardless of hardware support, you can used the following